 Dana uses his patented speaker and waveguide design in line arrays and spiral arrays for everything from auditoriums to festivals and outdoor events.
-Line arrays carefully channel sound through aperture path length corrected gaps so that the constructive interference is maximized and the deconstructive interference minimized, thereby increasing throw and dispersion.
-In this case, our 3D printed waveguides used in conjunction with mechanical barriers, provide frequency ranges that simply cannot be achieved with normal line array construction methods.
-What this means for the audience or concert goer is that as they walk around one of Dana’s line array setups, they’ll hear fewer gaps in the sound across a greater range of listening angles.
+Line arrays carefully channel sound through aperture path length corrected gaps to maximize constructive interference and minimize deconstructive interference — increasing throw and dispersion.
+Our 3D printed waveguides used in conjunction with mechanical barriers provide frequency ranges that simply cannot be achieved with normal line array construction methods.
+As you walk around Dana’s line array setups, you hear fewer gaps in the sound across a greater range of listening angles.
 No matter where you are in the audience, you get good sound.
-As speakers improve and come down in cost, Dana is able to assemble line arrays with smaller speakers, minimizing cost and maximizing sound quality and sound stage.
+As speakers improve and come down in cost, Dana uses smaller and smaller speakers, minimizing cost and maximizing sound quality and sound stage.

 Dana knows all about sound and speakers, but not as much about CAD design and 3D printing.
-He thought about purchasing a printer, but wisely decided to hire me to design and produce his waveguides instead.
-By hiring me, Dana gets to focus on what he’s best at: producing great sound, and I focus on what I’m best at: designing and printing great parts.
+He thought about purchasing a printer, but wisely decided to hire me to design and produce his waveguides.
+By hiring me, Dana gets to focus on what he’s best at: producing great sound, and I focus on what I’m best at: creating great 3D printed products.

-In addition to saving Dana a ton of manufacturing time and assembly, 3D printing improves his system performance and allows Dana to easily scale or reconfigure his design.
-Unlike a traditional plastic mold — we can reconfigure the speaker positions or scale the product for smaller speakers with minimal expense.
+Not only did we save Dana loads of assembly time, but the 3D printed waveguides directly improve his system performance.
+Additionally, Dana can easily scale or reconfigure his design.
+Unlike a traditional plastic mold, we can quickly and efficiently reconfigure the speaker positions or scale the product for smaller speakers.